vogelchr/e1_sam4_usb/README.txt

 	- R2, R8 9 Ohms (LIU Tx in series)
 	- LIU move signal from LOS to #INT
 	  -> Interrupt can be generated on LOS anyway.
+	 - diescrete resistors instead of U$2 resistor array is probably lower cost in SMT, as it's a standard 10k resistor reel and not one more "cut-tape" reel only for that part
+		-> introduced quad resistor packs 10k for various pullups

 REFUSED:
 	- interface to old LIU only board (SPI + DATA on pinheader)